 Constantly growing data volumes and ever-increasing demands on data processing are becoming more and more important in research.
 The basis for good handling of research data is the organisation of project-related data sets.
 In this course, you will learn about strategies that will help you to store, secure and share your data in a structured way with the help of the services offered at Leipzig University.

-to the Online course
+to the Workshop Slides

 Location: Online